angrbrd/bamazon/README.md

 ### Bamazon Demo

 You can download and watch the demo of the Bamazon customer and manager interfaces at the link below.
+Make sure to download the video, as opposed to watching it in your Browser, which will display a compressed version making the CLI output illegible.

 [Bamazon Demo](https://drive.google.com/open?id=0Bz24wWbZ1MCcdHpYRmhWRldGeWc)